tommens/calculator-cucumber/README.md

 ## About

-This repository contains Java 11 code for computing arithmetic expressions.
-It is deliberately incomplete as it serves to be the basis of all kinds of extensions, such as a more sophisticated Calculator application.
-The code was written to be used for educational purposes at the University of Mons, Belgium in the context of the software evolution course.
+This repository (contains Java 17 code) is a fork of https://github.com/tommens/calculator-cucumber repository for computing arithmetic expressions.

+The code is used (for educational purposes at the University of Mons, Belgium) to create a more sophisticated calculator in the context of the software evolution course.

 ### Unit testing and BDD